RACHEL KALLANDER, J.D.

 A native of Cordova, Alaska, Rachel grew up commercial fishing and subsistence hunting in Prince William Sound and the northern Gulf of Alaska.
 Rachel holds a Bachelor of Arts in Political Science from Seattle University and and a Juris Doctorate from the University of Washington's School of Law where she focused on maritime law, natural resource law, and human rights law.
 She is currently enrolled as a student in Harvard Business School's HBX program.

-In 2013, Rachel participated in a two week Arctic science mission on board the USCG HEALY icebreaker, researching and observing oil spill response and recovery efforts.
+In 2013, Rachel participated in an Arctic science mission on board the USCG HEALY icebreaker, researching and observing oil spill response and recovery efforts in the Arctic ice cap.
 Building on her unique insight into the practical and political challenges of advancing Arctic policy in a way that best serves Alaska, in 2013, Rachel founded Kallander & Associates LLC (K&A).
 K&A is a client driven Alaska-grown company focused on positive impacts to businesses and nonprofits, campaigns, stakeholder groups, and communities.
 The mission of K&A is to seek out bipartisan and effective ways to ensure the coexistence of responsible development, sustainable environments, and healthy communities.

 Rachel is the Founder & Executive Director of the Arctic Encounter – the largest annual Arctic policy conference in the United States and official host of the single Arctic policy side conference in Paris, France during the 2015 UN Convention on Climate - COP21.
 The Arctic Encounter hosts its annual flagship convening in Seattle, WA, USA and and co-hosts sessions and events in Alaska, Washington D.C., and other Arctic and sub-Arctic nations around the world in collaboration with numerous strategic partners.